cedadev/nlds/docs/spec/nlds_specification.md

 * access_key : the user's access key for the object storage
 * secret_key : the user's secret key for the object storage

+---

-** NOTE ** it is unsatisfactory sending the access_key and secret_key in the parameters, even over HTTPS.
+**NOTE** it is unsatisfactory sending the access_key and secret_key in the parameters, even over HTTPS.
 We will probably instigate a service that will exchange a user token for the access key at the point of transfer, using OAuth2.
 This will require adding the interface to do so to the object storage.

+---

 ### PUT command